lileio/lile/readme.md

 $ go get github.com/lileio/lile/...
 ```

-Then you can create your first Lile service.
+You will also need Google's [Protocol Buffers](https://developers.google.com/protocol-buffers/) installed.

+On MacOS you can simply `brew install protobuf`

-### Creating a New Service
+## Creating a Service

+Lile comes with a 'generator' to quickly generate new Lile services.

 Lile follows Go's conventions around `$GOPATH` (see [How to Write Go](https://golang.org/doc/code.html#Workspaces)) and is smart enough to parse your new service's name to create the service in the right place.